DayoSun/Deep-Sleep-Optimiser/README.md

 - 8GB RAM size
 - 256GB Hard disk size
 - CPU
-The size of DSO_TPM_v7.m script is about 5KB and the myFitn.m script is about 1KB depending on the objective functions and constraints.
+The size of DSO_TPM.m script is about 5KB and the myFitn.m script is about 1KB depending on the objective functions and constraints.

 # Design Flow
 After setting the parameters of DSO, the design flow is summarised as follows:
  - Set the minimum and maximum homeostatic value threshold.
  - Randomly select an asymptote homeostatic value within the minimum and maximum homeostatic values.
  - Determine the candidate solution based on the asymptote value and best solution.
- - Compute candidate solution based on sleep-wake cycle.
+ - Compute candidate solution based on the sleep-wake cycle.
  - Bound candidate solution wrt lower and upper bounds of the decision variables.

 # How to use
-- Stete the objective function and constraints in myFitn.m scripts
+- State the objective function and constraints in myFitn.m scripts
-- Go to the DSO_TPM_v7.m script and change the DSO tuning params if you so desire.
+- Go to the DSO_TPM.m script and change the DSO tuning params if you so desire.
 The params are at default values.
-- Go to the main.m script and set the number of search agents, max. number of iterations, Monte Carlo runs, dimension of the problem.
+- Go to the main.m script and set the number of search agents, max. number of iterations, Monte Carlo runs, and the dimension of the problem.
 - Run the main script.

 # Authors
 - Sunday O. Oladejo: School for Data Science and Computational Thinking, University of Stellenbosch, Stellenbosch, South Africa (e-mail: sunday@sun.ac.za)
-- Stephen O. Ekwe:  Department of Electrical Engineering, University of Cape Town, Cape Town, South Africa (e-mail: ekwste001@myuct.ac.za)
+- Stephen O. Ekwe:  Department of Electrical Engineering, University of Cape Town, Cape Town, South Africa (e-mail: ekwes@cput.ac.za)
 - Lateef A. Akinyemi: Department of Electronic and Computer Engineering, Lagos State University, Epe, Nigeria (e-mail: lateef.akinyemi@lasu.edu.ng)
 - Seyedali A. Mirjalili: 4Centre for Artificial Intelligence Research and Optimisation, Torrens University Australia, Fortitude Valley, Brisbane, QLD 4006, Australia (e-mail: ali.mirjalili@torrens.edu.au)